utah-cs4470-sp23/class/hw4/README.md

 in an infinite loop.
 If the bad edges do _not_ form a loop, than every "infinite" loop will eventually increment the index to the end of the list of tokens and stop.

-## Handling precedence

-The grammar given above is ambiguous; for example, the expression `array[x : 1] y[0]` could be parsed as either `array[x : 1] (y[0])` or
-as `(array[x : 1] y)[0]`.
-You must parse these expressions according
-to the [JPL specification](../spec.md); in this example, the first parse is correct.

-We recommend you split the `expr` grammatical class internally into three classes: literal expressions (including the existing float / integer / boolean literals, variable names, and the new array and tuple literals), suffix expressions (for array and tuple indexing, and calls), and prefix expressions (for `if`, `array`, and `sum`).
-Make sure that these call each other in the right order and in the right places.
-Make sure that tricky cases work, like

-    if a then b else if c then d else e

-You will likely find it helpful to write out a grammar with explicit literal, prefix, and suffix expression classes, and then think carefully which of these each instance of `<expr>` in the JPL grammar refers to.

-Ultimately, while there are precedence challenges to this assignment, they should be minor.
-Homework 5 focuses primarily on operator precedence.

 # Testing your code